53 of the Absolute Best TV Shows to Watch on Netflix

-Sometimes you don't want to sit through a 2-hour movie.
-You want to shove 10 gorge-worthy hours of a Netflix TV show into every crevice of your face.
+Sometimes, you don't feel like snacking on a two-hour movie.
+Sometimes, you want to shove 10 gorge-worthy hours of a Netflix TV show into every crevice of your face.

 This list has got you covered.
 Your 10 hours will be well spent.
 Every show on this list has scored at least a 70 on Metacritic, aka the aggregator of the "opinions of the most respected critics writing online and in print."
 It's also got a rundown of what new episodes and shows and seasons are being released each week.
 There are a lot.